manevardazaryan1/todo-list/README.md

 <h1><a id='top'>TO DO app</a></h1>

-A TO DO app is a tool for creating and managing tasks.
+The TO DO app is a tool for creating and managing tasks.
+The app offers a responsive platform for task management.

 ![TO DO](src/assets/images/to_do.webp "TO DO app")